jessica-im/birdnerd/README.md

 1. A little chick trailing the cursor.
 I did this through using the jQuery mousemove event, and attaching an image to it.
 This only shows up when the \@media query hits a min-width of 1000px.

-2. A fun animation to my site's name to have it change colors.
+2. A fun animations to my app's nav and footer.

 ## Link to Live Site